MikeGillihan/archive-control/readme.txt

     * Remove Labels (Archive, Category, Tag, etc.) - Sometimes you just want to get rid of the annoying default words.
     * Custom Override - Allow an editor to write something custom for an archive headline.

-*   **Archive Featured Image:** You can allow for a custom featured image that applies to an archive page and have it added above the list automatically, or add it yourself via a theme function.
+*   **Featured Image:** You can allow for a custom featured image that applies to an archive page and have it added above the list automatically, or add it yourself via a theme function.

+*   **Content Before List:** Give your site editors the ability to edit content directly before the archive list.
+You can have it automatically added, or use a theme function to give you more control over their placement (see the "Other Notes" tab).

-*   **Content Before or After Archive List:** Give your site editors the ability to edit content directly before or after the archive list.
+*   **Content After List:** Give your site editors the ability to edit content directly after the archive list.
 You can have it automatically added, or use a theme function to give you more control over their placement (see the "Other Notes" tab).

 *   **Archive Order By:** Instead of messing with code to change the order of an archive page, now you can do it in a few clicks.
     * Date Published